Skip to main content

 The access road from the mine site in Quebec to Voisey's Bay, Labrador will form an essential link with our separation plant in Sept-Îles.

-This road will be used in the winter to transport rare earth concentrates to a port facility on the east coast of Labrador.
-It will then be transported by ship to our separation plant once the waterway is ice-free (late spring/summer).
+This road will be used seasonally to transport rare earth concentrates to a port facility on the east coast of Labrador.
+It will then be transported by ship to our separation plant during ice-free season only.

 The following are designed to reduce environmental impacts: